Phunkafizer/RaspyRFM/README.md

 emulate a gateway for controlling RC sockets via the app power-switch.
 Compatible to "Brennenstuhl Brematic", Intertechno "ITGW-433", "ConnAir"
 Here you find a python client controlling this gateway: https://github.com/markusressel/raspyrfm-client

-## apps/emoncms.py
-receive lacrosse-sensors with the RaspyRFM and post them to the open energy monitor, see https://openenergymonitor.org/

 ## Receive and send 433 MHz RC remote controls
 ```sh
 apps/rcpulse.py